top of page

 The tribe has investments in viniculture, finance, office buildings and shopping centers.

-The Tribe has also purchased a number of vineyards and is operating them in an environmentally-sensitive manner.
+The Tribe has purchased a number of vineyards and is operating them in an environmentally-sensitive manner.
 Vineyards that were in various stages of disrepair prior to the Tribe’s purchase are now being put back into clean, healthy working order.
-Small tributaries of the Russian River that have long been clogged and unusable by fish are being cleaned out and made ready for use again.
+Small tributaries of the Russian River that have long been clogged and unusable for fish are being cleaned out and made ready for use again.
 Additionally, the Tribe has installed wind machines to use during frost warnings to keep the grapes from freezing, rather than using overhead spray from the Russian River like many ranches in the area.

 This innovative measure will save water from being taken from the Russian River at a vital time of the river’s flow.
 The Tribe’s investment in the ongoing viniculture operations has reinvigorated many previously deteriorating vineyards, and its grapes are being used to produce high‐quality wines.
-Lytton operates its vineyards on a fish‐friendly and sustainable basis, and is working towards sustainability certification pursuant to the practices of the Sonoma County Winegrape Commission and the California Sustainable Winegrowing Alliance.
+Lytton operates its vineyards on a fish‐friendly and sustainable basis and is working towards sustainability certification pursuant in to the practices of the Sonoma County Winegrape Commission and the California Sustainable Winegrowing Alliance.

 IS THE TRIBE CHARITABLE?

 Lytton Rancheria has prided itself in being a good neighbor to the communities surrounding its lands.
 For example, in San Pablo, the Tribe provides more than 50% of the City’s operating budget and donates to many local charities.
-For instance, the Tribe sponsors a yearly golf tournament to benefit the Brookside Foundation thus providing $100,000 a year for healthcare for an impoverished community.
+The Tribe sponsors a yearly golf tournament to benefit the Brookside Foundation providing $100,000 a year for healthcare for an impoverished community.
 The Tribe has also donated $50,000 to the Boys and Girls Clubs of San Pablo.
 In addition, the Tribe contributes $25,000 a year to the Friendship House in San Francisco to help aid in drug and alcohol rehabilitation in the Bay Area.

 The Tribe has given millions of dollars to local charities and organizations, including: